karilint/rnames/docs/testing.md

+Note: This document excludes wizard tests; see [wizard documentation](../app/frontend/README.md) on those.

 ## Running tests

 Tests are run automatically when the containers are built.
 Note, however, that they may fail unless proper privileges for Django have been set; see the subsection on Setting privileges (below).
 Once the privileges are set, tests can also be run manually with the command
 ```
 docker exec rnames_web python3 manage.py test